 Palm oil is one of those products that reflects sustainability complexities perfectly.
 In recent times palm oil has become notorious and for good reason.

 African oil palms are grown in areas of cleared rainforest which are home to animals such as Orangutans.
 They require more pesticides than counterparts and are farmed using heavy machinery.
 The large scale operations also mean the likelihood of environmental and human exploitation are higher.

 On the counter argument, research shows that oil palms actually make the most oil per square metre so from that perspective they are quite a sustainable option.

 Coconut Palms are more sustainable due to their smaller scale (at least for now).
 90-95% of the worlds' coconut palms are owned by (often multi-cropping) smallholder farms.
 Multicropping means that they plant a variety of plants to sustain the nutrients and biodiversity of the soil.
-Studies have also found that "coconut oil has very low impacts because very low levels of pesticides are used and most farm operations are carried out by hand so very little fuel is consumed".
+Studies have also found that coconut oil has very a low impact because of the low levels of pesticides used and most farm operations are carried out by hand so very little fuel is consumed.